htcondor/htcondor/docs/users-manual/submitting-a-job.rst

-When submitted as a late materialization factory, the *submit digest* for this factory will contain only the submit statments that vary between jobs, and the collapsed queue statement like this:
+When submitted as a late materialization factory, the *submit digest* for this factory will contain only the submit statements that vary between jobs, and the collapsed queue statement like this:

 .. code-block:: condor-submit